 The Prevalence of Infectious Bronchitis (IB) Outbreaks in Some Chicken Farms.
-II.
-Molecular Characterisation of Field Isolates IB Virus.
+III.
+Cross Protection of Vaccinated Chickens Versus Field IB Virus.

-Mahgoub, K.M.; Khaphagy, A A.A.
-Bassiouni; Manal A.Afify and Nagwa Rabie, S. National Res.
-Center, Animal Research Institute Fac. of Vet.
+\Mahgoub, K.M.; \\\A.A.
+Bassiouni; \\Manal A.Afify and \\Rabie, S. Nagwa

+\National Res.
+Center, \\\ Fac. of Vet.
 Med., Cairo Univ.

-Abstract: Twenty five isolates of IBV were isolated from 36 broiler, layer and breeder chicken farms collected from 13 governorates during 2 years started from January 2003.
-The viruses were isolated and identified previously by chicken embryo, CEK cell culture inoculation and now by RT-PCR applied on RNA of IBVs..
-Four variants isolates of IBV were choised from the previous field isolates from three broiler farms and one from layer farm.
-All the examined farms were vaccinated using the commercial live IB-H120 vaccine in addition to the IB-inactivated vaccine in the layer farm.
-Typing of the present isolates based on sequensing of a part of the S1 gene, revealed four IBVs could be aligned and matched with homology to Asia, Europe, USA and Middle East strains.
-Four groups of oneday-old SPF chicks were inoculated with the four variants IBV isolates at 1 day old to test the virulence of those isolates.
+Abstract: Four groups of one-day-old SPF chicks were inoculated with the four variants IBV (previously isolated) isolates at 1 day old to study the virulence of these isolates.
 The results at 2 weeks pi revealed that all isolates were able to induce serological respose postinfection, respiratory distress and depression commenced at 24 hours postinfection.
 20% and 100% mortality was recorded with isolates 4 and 23; respectively.
-Assessment of pathogenicity index and pathotyping (at the end of observation period "2wk-pi"), categorized to tested 4 isoaltes (4, 16,18, 23) into three isoaltes of high virulent (4, 18 and 23), and one isolate of intermediate virulent (16).
-About 50% reduction in body weight as recorded with the four IBV isolates 2 wk postinfection.
-Kidney lesions were grossly, nephritis-nephrosis with urate deposition in ureters, while microscopic lesions were increased the amount of rough endoplasmic reticulum (RER).
-Tracheal lesions were grossly increased amount of mucin, while microscopic lesions were edema of mucosa and inflammatory cells in the lamina propria.
-[Journal of American Science 2010;6(9):71-93].
+Assessment of pathogenicity index and pathotyping (at the end of observation period "2wk-pi"), categorized the 4 tested isoaltes (4, 16, 18, 23) into three isoaltes of high virulence (4, 18 and 23), and one isolate of intermediate virulence (16).
+About 50% reduction in body weight was recorded with the four IBV isolates 2 wk postinfection.
+Kidney lesions were nephritis-nephrosis with urate deposition in ureters, while microscopic lesions were associated with increase in the amount of rough endoplasmic reticulum (RER).
+Tracheal lesions recorded as increase the amount of mucin, while microscopic lesions were edema of mucosa and inflammatory cells in the lamina propria.
+The regime of administering the infectious bronchitis (IB) live commercial $H{120}$ vaccine (Massachusetts serotype) at 1 day old SPF chicks, and the heterologous challenge with four variants (serotypes) at 4 weeks of age, was found to be poorly effective in protecting the respiratory tract of SPF chickens with protection percentages of 8.1%, 55%, 10.5% and 12.6% corresponding to field isolates of IBV 4, 16, 18 and 23; respectively.
+Protection was measured by assessing ciliary activity of the tracheal epithelium following challenge.
+It is suggested that the use of the live $IB-H{120}$ vaccine will not always broaden the protection against challenge with IB multiple serotypes isolated from Egypt.
+Therefore it is necessary to develop a new IB vaccines, either locally prepared or imported to overcome any new IB serotype that were emerged, through modifying vaccination strategies to make them appropriate to the field situation.
+[Journal of American Science 2010;6(9):94-108].
 (ISSN: 1545-1003).

-Keywords: Infectious Bronchitis (IB); Outbreaks; Chicken Farms; Molecular Characterisation; Field Isolates
+Keywords: Prevalence; Infectious Bronchitis (IB); Chicken; Farms; Vaccinate; IB Virus